MYTHCON ONLINE MIDSUMMER SEMINAR SPECIAL TRACK

 devoted to this theme.
 All papers should conform to the MLA Style Manual current edition.

-Proposals should be approximately 200 words in length and should be sent to both co-chairs:
+Proposals for papers or panels for the special track should be approximately 200 words in length and should be sent to both co-chairs:

 firstname.lastname@example.org and email@example.com.